Richard and Catherine Daly

-Our handmade instruments are crafted to deliver a first class writing experience, they pay homage to tree that provided the wood the instrument is made from and they put excitement into owning and gifting a handmade bespoke pen that will be used daily and as a gift it is an acknowledgement of the recipients creative personality.
+Our handmade instruments are crafted to deliver a first-class writing experience, they pay homage to the tree that provided the wood the instrument is made from and they put excitement into owning and gifting a handmade bespoke pen that will be used daily and as a gift, it is an acknowledgment of the recipient's creative personality.

 That's what we do and it all started in 2014 when events gave us a wonderful opportunity to pursue our dream of making our living through our passion for creating.

 I am the 3rd generation in the Daly family who is now making his living from woodworking.
 My Grandfather and Father were master cabinetmakers and my brother continues that tradition, so I guess wood and woodworking is in my blood!

 We started our business turning wooden bowls and other wooden crafts and like all new projects we found our focus was taken to the pens we made, they gave us the most satisfaction the biggest buzz because we love making them, and that love we believe shows in the finished product, or so our clients told us!

 So we spent the last 3 years refining our turning and finishing processes in our workshop with the goal of producing the best writing pen we can make.
 We use mainly woods grown in Ireland for our pens, wood linked to famous Irish forests, famous Irish trees, and woods supplied by clients that have a special narrative for them.
 It's this link to Ireland and the fact our pens make such sustainable, interesting, thoughtful, and personal gifts that our clients say they like the most.

 Our goal is to exceed our customers’ expectations.

 What goes into making one of our Irish Bog Oak pens

 In the workshop!